amaranth-lang/amaranth/docs/glossary.rst

  **Hardware register**
   Circuits, typically composed of D :ref:`flip-flops<Flip-flop>` (DFF), that hold configuration and status information.

   Written in low-level :ref:`HDL<HDL>` code, a hardware register is a set of DFFs with a shared function.
-At a higher level, a hardware register can be a specific context for making an SoC a function of a peripheral that is controlled by read and write signals to a memory location.
+At a higher level, a hardware register can be a specific context for making a SoC a function of a peripheral that is controlled by read and write signals to a memory location.

 .. _HDL: